Teaching Chinese as a Second Language

 Application Process and Admission Requirements:

 Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant’s request for admission.
-To apply, follow the instructions below.
-Failure to submit all required materials will delay the evaluation and screening of your application

 Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
 A completed application typically takes four to six weeks to process.

 All international (non-U.S. citizen) applicants will also need to prepare the following for your application:

 - Demonstration of Language proficiency or petition for exemption (UNC’s institutional code is 4074).

 - IELTS 6.5

 Copy of passport bio page** (you will upload this after you have completed and submitted the online application.)